-When drawing with the test pen), I have extra lines being drawn.
+When drawing with the test pen (or cutting with the blade holder), I have extra lines being drawn (or cut).

-• Make sure you raise the pen in the blade holder seat on the Skycut before tightening the screw.
+• Make sure you raise the pen (or blade holder) in the blade holder seat on the Skycut before tightening the screw.
 The blade holder seat needs to be able to drop the tool down when it reaches the spot to start the shape.
 Otherwise, the tool tip will be dragging across the material from the origin to where the shape will begin and then back to the origin at the end of the "cut".